Mallory606/Human-Benchmark/README.md

 To play this game, press one of the two buttons on the screen for each word that pops up.
 Press "New" if you haven't seen the word yet in the session or press "Seen" if you have seen the word.
-You have 3 lives and you lose one every time you make a mistake.
+You have 3 lives, and you lose one every time you make a mistake.
 The final score is how many rounds you made it through.
+Each time a word is generated, there is a 1 in 4 chance that it will pick a word from the list of words that have already been seen.